chzzyx/hmu/README.md

    - Open Source
     HMU is open-source, meaning anyone can contribute or improve it!
 You can find the project on GitHub and join in.

-EDIT
-Project Update: HMU is Officially Discontinued.
+- Project Update: HMU is Officially Discontinued.
  The HMU project has officially reached its end.
 The last major update focused on essential bug fixes to ensure stability for existing users.

  While I won’t be continuing active development myself, the project will remain open for community contributions.
 Future updates, if any, will be driven entirely by the community.

  Moving forward, I’ll be focusing my energy on new projects, with a strong emphasis on CSS and front-end experimentation.

  Thanks to everyone who supported HMU along the way!

 Stay connected:
 📎 Twitter/X: @chzzyxdev